juftin/hatch-pip-compile/docs/index.md

 `requirements/requirements-{env_name}.txt`).
 Alongside `pip-compile`, this plugin also uses [pip-sync] to install the dependencies from the lockfile into your environment.

+See [lock-filename](#lock-filename) for more information on changing the default lockfile paths and [pip-compile-constraint](#pip-compile-constraint) for more information on syncing dependency versions across environments.

 ## Configuration

 The [environment plugin] name is `pip-compile`.
 Set your environment